sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_03_develop_code_features.md

     If you're unsure about the suggested updates, you can accept changes and then ask GitHub Copilot for an explanation.
 You can revert the edits if you decide against the updates.

-    > **NOTE**: If GitHub Copilot suggests formatting dates using culture-specific formats, you may need to add the following using statement to the ConsoleApp.cs file: `using System.Globalization;`
+    > **NOTE**: If GitHub Copilot suggests formatting the return date using a culture-specific format, ensure that a `using System.Globalization;` statement is added to top of the ConsoleApp.cs file.

 1. Ensure that you've accepted updates in both the ConsoleApp.cs and Program.cs files.